Celebration High School

 Celebration High School is a public four year high school located in Celebration, Florida, United States.
 It is a part of the School District of Osceola County, Florida.

 Overview

 Celebration High School was graded a 'B' school by the Florida Department of Education.
 It features an International Baccalaureate program.
 The graduation rate is currently 92%.

 Students have the opportunity to take Advanced Placement course work and exams.
 The AP participation rate at Celebration High School is 55%.
 The school currently has a College Readiness Score of 44.1/100.0.
 29% of students are economically disadvantaged, and are eligible for free (29%) or reduced-price (1%) lunch as of 2021.

 Athletics

 Celebration High School competes in the Florida High School Athletic Association (FHSAA) using the nickname of "The Storm."
+The football field, which is located in front of the main school buildings and parking lot, is currently named “La Rosa Field at John Bushey Stadium”.
+The stadium is named after Celebration High School’s first principal John Bushey, and La Rosa Realty currently owns the naming rights.
+The Celebration Storm Football, Flag Football, Soccer, and Lacrosse, teams all play their home games on this field.

 Athletic Programs offered at Celebration High School: